Aceh War: Aftermath

 Following the Dutch transfer of sovereignty to Indonesia in August 1949, many Acehnese became dissatisfied with the policies of the Javanese-dominated central government in Jakarta and began agitating for autonomy.
 Grievances included Aceh's incorporation into the predominantly Christian Batak province of North Sumatra, its poor financial and political rewards within the unitary Indonesian Republic and the failure to implement sharia law.
-In 1953, Sukarno have stated that he opposed Aceh's plan to enact sharia law, stating that "Indonesia is a nation state with the ideology of Pancasila, not a theocratic country with a certain religious orientation."
-As told by Sajoeti, who also accompanied Sukarno, the Acehnese people did not welcome Sukarno's visit and even suspected that he had a secularizing agenda.
-For instance, there were some posters which read: "We regret the President's speech in Amuntai"; We love the President, but we love the country more.
-We love the country but we love religion more.
-ISLAM IS SACRED"; "Loving the religion means loving the country.
-But it doesn't mean loving the country is loving the religion", and "Those who reject Islamic laws are not defenders of Islam."
+In 1953, Sukarno stated that he opposed Aceh's plan to enact sharia law, stating that "Indonesia is a nation state with the ideology of Pancasila, not a theocratic country with a certain religious orientation."
+As told by Sajoeti, who also accompanied Sukarno, some of the Acehnese militant groups did not welcome Sukarno's visit and even suspected that he had a secularizing agenda.
 These factors led to a short-lived rebellion by the Darul Islam movement under Daud Bereueh which was suppressed by the Indonesian armed forces.
 Despite this, many Acehnese and other Sumatrans resented key government and military positions being dominated by Javanese.
 The resulting rebellion led by the Free Aceh Movement raged in the province until a peace treaty was signed between the Acehnese movement and the Indonesian government following the Great Aceh tsunami.